Virtual Dub

 video editor for final editing and export.

-show the results immediately.
+the results immediately.

 Installation